Nikkei claws back losses after fall to 8-mth intraday low

 "While it wouldn't be strange for the Nikkei to break the next support level later this week and it will be tough to make any upside progress, there might be a short-term rebound overseas, which could make Japanese shares appear oversold," said Takashi Ushio, head of the investment strategy division at Marusan Securities.

-In the U.S., a bipartisan deficit-reduction committee admitted defeat on Monday and abandoned a three-month effort to find $1.2 trillion in budget cuts.
+Wall Street skidded on Monday as a special U.S. congressional committee was expected to fail to reach a deal after three months of talks on slashing the U.S. budget deficit.

-U.S. stocks tumbled ahead of the news, although both Standard & Poor's and Moody's Investors Service said the U.S. failure to agree on a deficit-cutting plan would not by itself trigger a ratings downgrade.
+These expectations came to pass, although Moody's Investors Service said the U.S. failure to agree on a deficit-cutting plan would not by itself trigger a ratings downgrade.

-"It is difficult to see what the failure of the committee will mean for markets without any serious downgrade from the rating agencies," said Kenichi Hirano, operating officer at Tachibana Securities.

-"What this means for U.S. politics, whether politics is really in disarray and what the automatic trigger (in 2013 of mechanisms for spending cuts) would mean for the country's budget is difficult to see at this point," said Hirano.

-Concerns also mounted about Europe's debt crisis, with Moody's saying a recent rise in interest rates on French government debt and weaker economic growth prospects could be negative for France's credit rating.
+Concerns about Europe's debt situation persisted as well, with Moody's saying a recent rise in interest rates on French government debt and weaker economic growth prospects could be negative for France's credit rating.

-The benchmark managed to remain above 8,227.63, the intraday nadir hit on March 15 in the wake of the earthquake and tsunami.
+The benchmark managed to remain above 8,227.63, the intraday nadir hit on March 15 in the wake of the earthquake and tsunami four days before.

-Strategists said that since the Topix had already broken through its March low, it was possible the Nikkei would follow in its tracks.
+"The fact that the Topix has already broken its March low means that it's possible for the Nikkei to follow suit, with 8,000 the next Nikkei downside target level," Ushio added.

 Resistance for the Nikkei lies at its 5-day moving average around 8,403.

-The Tokyo Stock Exchange and Osaka Securities Exchange Co Ltd announced on Tuesday they would merge to create the world's third-largest bourse.

-The Osaka exchange jumped 4.9 percent to 441,000 yen after the announcement of the long-negotiated deal.
+Volume was thin but in line with recent levels, with 788 million share changing hands in the morning session, compared to last week's average full-day volume of 1.39 billion.

-Shares in troubled Olympus Corp were up 18.9 percent at 863 yen, after earlier rising as much as 20.4 percent, continuing their climb from the previous session.
+Shares in scandal-hit Olympus Corp were up 15.5 percent at 837 yen, after earlier rising as much as 20.4 percent, continuing their climb from the previous session.
 The issue was the second-heaviest traded share on the main board by turnover.

-Olympus said on Monday a third-party panel it appointed to look into the accounting scandal at the firm has so far found no connection between M&A funds and organised crime syndicates.
+Olympus said on Monday a third-party panel it appointed to look into an accounting scandal has so far found no evidence that funds from its M&A deals went to organised crime syndicates or that "yakuza" gangsters were involved.

 Separately, DeNA denied a report it was being investigated by a securities watchdog and said it saw nothing suspicious in the fact that its share price fell before it announced it was buying a baseball team.

-Itochu Corp edged up 0.3 percent to 754 yen, reversing some of its earlier losses, after sources told Reuters private equity firm KKR & Co had brought in the Japanese trading house in its $7 billion bid for U.S. oil and gas company Samson Investment Co.

-The deal, with an enterprise value of over $7 billion, would be one of the largest private equity transactions of the year globally.

-Kawasaki Kisen dropped 0.8 percent to 127 yen after Deutsche Securities cut its rating on the issue to "sell" from "hold", and said the company requires "far-reaching restructuring measures".
-(Additional reporting by Lisa Twaronite; Editing by Joseph Radford)
+Kawasaki Kisen dropped 0.8 percent to 127 yen after Deutsche Securities cut its rating on the issue to "sell" from "hold," and said the company requires "far-reaching restructuring measures".
+(Additional reporting by Mari Saito; Editing by Joseph Radford)